nus-cs2103-AY2223S2/ip/docs/README.md

 - Search is case-sensitive. e.g. `homework` will not match with `Homework`
 - Partial keywords can be used.

-Examples:
+Example: `find a`
-- `find a` returns a list of all tasks with description containing at least the keyword `a`
+- Returns a list of all tasks with description containing at least the keyword `a`

 Expected outcome: